exit-failure/tds7000/NVRAM/README.md

    <img src="powercap_1_5.jpg" height="400" /> <img src="powercap_2.jpg" height="400" />

-2. Remove the old battery:
+2. Removing the old battery:
    The tabs are spot welded to the button cell.
 In my case they felt like they were very firmly attached to the battery I just drilled out the spot welds with a 1mm tungsten carbide drill bit and a dremel.
 After that I was able to take out the battery.

    <img src="powercap_3.jpg" width="400" />